It's time you

-The X- T3 has amazing picture quality and is small and light to boot.
+The X- T4 has amazing picture quality and is small and light to boot.
 Its high ISO performance and sharpness rival DSLR’s out there.
 Compared to full frame mirrorless cameras, Fuji gives you image quality which is equal or better but with much smaller lenses and at a much more affordable price point.
 With built in IBIS, blazing fast auto focus and longer battery life the X-T4 is hard to beat.

 Fast lens with great contrast and color.
 Sharp in the center but slightly soft toward the corners when shooting wide open (which can be a cool quality).
 Performs better than any 50mm from Canon or Nikon.
 Pretty fast focusing but not quite as fast as the 23mm.

 A 24mm equivalent gives a great perspective, be it street photography or landscapes.
 Its f1.4 maximum aperture and 5-inch minimum focus distance can give you amazingly soft backgrounds.
 It is super-fast focusing and weather resistant.

 An all purpose lens with no compromises.
 Insanely sharp (even wide open) and fast AF makes it a really versatile and dependable lens.
 Great for street photography, environmental portraits, and general photography as well.